Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: (Non)-existence of persistent hubs

-\begin{remark} Theorem~\ref{thrm:uniquepers} provides general conditions under which there exists a unique persistent $m$-hub, for any $m$.
-This requires the existence of a persistent $m$-hub to begin with.
-For $m=1$ this is true under the same level of generality by Theorem~\ref{thrm:genpers} $(b)$, whilst we know it to be true for exponentially distributed inter-birth times for $m>1$ by Theorem~\ref{thrm:persm}.
-We believe that Theorem~\ref{thrm:persm} can be extended to a more general class of inter-birth time distributions as well, for which Theorem~\ref{thrm:uniquepers} would then provide the uniqueness of the persistent $m$-hub. \end{remark}

-\textbf{Related work.} The results presented in Theorems~\ref{thrm:genpers}, \ref{thrm:persm}, and~\ref{thrm:uniquepers} are strongly related to recent work of Iyer on persistent hubs in CMJ branching processes~\cite{Iyer24}.
-Iyer proves similar results as in Theorem~\ref{thrm:genpers} and~\ref{thrm:uniquepers} (the case $m=1$) under the additional assumption that $D=\infty$, i.e.\ when all individuals live forever and produce an infinite offspring.
-Here, based on proof techniques developed by Iyer, we expand this to the case $m>1$ and to the case that $\P{D=\infty}\in(0,1)$.
-Section~\ref{sec:finlife} deals with Theorem~\ref{thrm:conv}, which considers the case $\P{D=\infty}=0$.
+\textbf{Related work.} The results presented in Theorem~\ref{thrm:genpers} are related to recent work of Iyer on persistent hubs in general CMJ branching processes~\cite{Iyer24}.
+The main difference between the results of Iyer and the results presented here are: \begin{itemize} \item Iyer focusses on general branching processes, where the inter-birth times $X(i)$ are not necessarily exponentially distributed. \item Iyer focusses the case where the offspring $D^{(v)}$ is infinite for each individual $v$. \item The results of Iyer are restricted to the case $m=1$ and do not include~\eqref{eq:distdeg}. \end{itemize}

-A further distinction between our results and those of Iyer are the conditions in~\eqref{eq:noatomcond}, under which we prove that a \emph{unique} persistent $m$-hub emerges.
-These are different to the conditions provided by Iyer, as we think that these conditions are too restrictive.
-Indeed, our proof requires a milder condition under which we can prove that a unique persistent $m$-hub emerges.
+In short, based on proof techniques developed by Iyer, we extend his results to the case $m>1$ and to the case that $\P{D=\infty}\in(0,1]$ (which is the case when Assumption~\eqref{ass:A2} is not satisfied) when the inter-birth times are exponentially distributed.
+These extensions can be proved for more general CMJ branching processes, where we do not assume the inter-birth times to be exponentially distributed, as well.
+As the focus of this work lies on the PAVD model, we do not prove this explicitly, but rather provide a discussion on how to extend (part of) the results in Theorem~\ref{thrm:genpers} to general CMJ branching processes can be found Appendix~\ref{app:genproof}.